-However, considering the discounted price this headset sometimes sells for, it seems like a very solid option if you’re looking to save some money.
+However, considering the discounted price this headset sometimes sells for, it seems a great option if you want to save some money.
 It’s a solid choice for extended gaming sessions, long Discord calls with friends, and casual music listening.

 What should you get instead of the HyperX Cloud Core?

-If you’re looking for a similar wired headset that uses a 3.5mm connector the first option we can recommend is the SteelSeries Arctis Nova 1.
+If you’re looking for a similar wired headset with a 3.5mm connector, the first option we can recommend is the SteelSeries Arctis Nova 1.
 It’s around the same price as the HyperX Cloud Core ($55 at Amazon), and delivers when it comes to comfort and quality in the price range.
 Another option is the Audio-Technica ATH-GL3, a closed-back headset with very similar features and a comparable level of comfort that costs $99 at Amazon.
-Alternatively, if you’re open to a USB based headset you might want to consider the Razer BlackShark V2, which costs $79 at Amazon and has a very similar design to the HyperX Cloud Core but with the addition of Razer’s Synapse software suite.
+Alternatively, if you’re open to a USB-based headset, you might want to consider the Razer BlackShark V2, which costs $79 at Amazon and has a very similar design to the HyperX Cloud Core but with the addition of Razer’s Synapse software suite.
 The Razer Barracuda X (2022) is another good option if you’re a Razer fan.
 The Barracuda X (2022) offers wireless connectivity via USB wireless adapter and Bluetooth.
 For that extra functionality, you’ll pay $99 at Amazon.

 Frequently asked questions about the HyperX Cloud Core?

-The HyperX Cloud Core includes a TRRS connector as well as a split TRS connector in its box that enables you to connect it to different devices that all use a standard headphone connector.
+The HyperX Cloud Core includes a TRRS connector and a split TRS connector in its box that enables you to connect it to different devices that all use a standard headphone connector.
 The primary way you can tell the two apart is by looking at the number of rings on the connector.
 A TRRS connector will have two ring sections (hence the name, Tip Ring Ring Sleeve) and a TRS connector will have a single ring section.
-TRS connectors are most often found on things like desktop computers, whereas TRRS connectors are more commonly found in smartphones, laptops, and other portable devices.
-You can read all about audio connections here.
+TRS connectors are often found on desktop computers, whereas TRRS connectors are more commonly found in smartphones, laptops, and other portable devices.
+You can read all about audio connections here